 and benefits of each procedure for you.

-What are the risks of coarctation of the aorta transcatheter repair?
+What are the risks of coarctation of the aorta transcatheter dilation?

 All procedures have risks.
 The risks of this procedure include:

 Stents can reduce the risk of certain complications.
-However, people who have stents
+But people who have stents placed

-placed have a higher chance of needing follow-up procedures.
-Talk with your doctor
+have a higher chance of needing follow-up procedures.
+Talk with your healthcare provider

 about the risks and benefits of a stent for you.